evillage/evillage-android/README.md

 The library is written in Kotlin, uses Retrofit2 for HTTP calls and Firebase Cloud Messaging for notifications.

 ## Clang library setup
-To setup the Clang library you need to call Clang.setUp() in your Application class and pass:
+To setup the Clang library you need to call Clang.Companion.setUp() in your Application class and pass:
     - Application context
     - Authentication token
     - Integration id